Blogs/AI SEO Tool That Works With Every LLM: A Developer's Guide in 2026

 console.log(`Valid: ${result.isValid}`);

-Notice what happened there.
-The `buildMetaDescriptionPrompt` call returns a plain object `{ system, user, maxTokens }`.
+The buildMetaDescriptionPrompt call returns a plain object - { system, user, maxTokens }.
 You decide what to do with it.
-The OpenAI client is something you already have. `power-seo/ai"Never touches your API keys.
+The OpenAI client is something you already have. @power-seo/ai never touches your API keys.

 // OpenAI